tnichols217/notes/CSDS 391/Textbook/12 - Quantifying Uncertainty.md

 > **Decision Theory**
 > Probability Theory + Utility Theory

-- Rational Decisions are ones use the **Maximum expected utility** of a stat
+- Rational Decisions are ones use the **Maximum expected utility** of a state.